 Death and taxes are uncomfortable matters that most people loath to think about and put away at the back of their minds.
 I understand and share this reluctance to some extent but at some point, sooner or later, it affects us all.
 If you own assets in Spain, you should plan ahead for your demise which will make things considerably easier on your appointed heirs at a time of bereavement.
 The following article supplies tips on how to streamline the succession procedure in Spain saving your heirs time, money and hassle.
 My article is tailored to cater to British and Irish nationals but may also apply to other nationalities.

 The initial idea behind it was to keep it short and simple; unfortunately over time it grew considerably longer than I anticipated so I apologise in advance for the wall of text.
-I have split my original article into two parts; the second article deals with state and regional tax allowances: Spanish Inheritance Tax (Part II).
+I have split my original article into two parts; the second article deals with state and regional tax allowances: Spanish Inheritance Tax for Non-Residents (Part II).
 As it is a long winding article I strongly advise readers to skip through sections they can’t be bothered with and focus only on what may interest them.
 This article was not written expecting people to read through it entirely, as would normally be the case, but rather to focus on specifics.

 This article does not provide Spanish inheritance tax avoidance strategies – which doesn’t mean there are plenty.
 I simply don’t want to get ahead of myself and wander off topic.
 I’ll leave these strategies for another article.